 - Sufficient dedicated access to supervision and technical support should be available to all students

 - All endorsed courses will be under contract with ScreenSkills during their endorsement cycle.
-Requirements of the contract will include the submission of annual monitoring, maintenance of endorsement standards, payment of annual fees and active promotion of ScreenSkills Select through their own channels and the ScreenSkills website and compliance with branding and communication guidelines
+Requirements of the contract will include the submission of annual review form, maintenance of endorsement standards, payment of annual fees and active promotion of ScreenSkills Select.
+The latter includes through their own channels and the ScreenSkills website and compliance with branding and communication guidelines.

 ScreenSkills Select: fees